dinmammas/homebridge-tibberswitch/readme.md

 **This plugin will:**
 * Fetch current energy price from the tibber api.
-* Let you set a threshold at which price point the switch should be activated.
+* Activate a motion sensor if the price is lower than the day's average.

 ## Usage